Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

 Overall, Twitter was the most popular with 371 opinion mining studies making use of it, followed by Sina Weibo with 46 and Facebook with 30.
 Other popular platforms such as YouTube (12), Tencent Weibo (8), TripAdvisor (7), Instagram (6) and Flickr (5) were also used in a few studies.
-These results show the importance and popularity of microblogging platforms, which are predominantly used for research and development purposes in this domain.
+These results show the importance and popularity of microblogging platforms, such as Twitter and Sina Weibo, which are also very frequently used for research and development purposes in this domain.
+Such microblogging platforms provide researchers the possibility of using an Application Programming Interface (API) to access social data, which plays a crucial role in selecting them for their studies.
+On the other hand, data retrieval from other social media platforms such as Facebook, is becoming more challenging due to ethical concerns.
+For example, Facebook access to the Public Feed API\footnote{\url{https://developers.facebook.com/docs/public_feed/}} is restricted and users cannot apply for it.